saulgeorge13/Calculator/README.md

 Future additions: Recover last answer.
 Decimals?

 # Viewer
 A photo viewer with doggo pics.
-This uses buttons to navigate and images being updated onto a label to display them in a slideshow formtat.
+This uses buttons to navigate and images being updated onto a label to display them in a slideshow format.